 …the degree of pain being directly proportional to the magnitude of love.

 The emotional weightiness arises from the mind’s war-gaming, playing out potential scenarios, one of which is an end-game where the relationship simply ends.
 This null scenario is what adds gravity to the mass of the relationship.

 To this day, my worst occasionally-recurring nightmare places me back in time to a younger self, to learn that Sofie has regrettably decided not to marry me.
 Given the enormity of the decision, I trust that she has fully thought it out.
 I completely understand her position and simply resign to the fate of letting her go.5

 In this dream, all the potential beauty I have somehow already experienced cannot will itself into existence to become the reality I know now as my life.
 I cry in this dream.
 Every time.
 Mourning the disparity between the knowledge of what-could-have-been and what-might-now-be.

-I’m equally relieved when I awake to find that she did choose me, and we are still whole.
-In an instant, the solid foundation of my past swoops under me again and steadies my emotional footing.
+I’m equally relieved when I awaken to find that she did choose me, and we are still whole.
+In an instant, the solid foundation of my actual past swoops under me again and steadies my emotional footing.
 This dream serves to remind me of the depth of my love for her.